 Welcome to life beyond Young Adults!
-A relatively new ministry at St. Dominic's, we meet monthly on the FOURTH Thursday of each month at 7 p.m. at St. Dominic's.
+A relatively new ministry at St. Dominic's, we meet monthly on the SECOND Thursday of each month at 7 p.m. at St. Dominic's.
 Our activities cater to adults in their 30's and 40's.
 We find fellowship through social gatherings, informative talks on pertinent subjects and find opportunities to serve our Parish and the community together.
 Topics and activity varies from month to month so check our calendar.
 Spouses or significant others, regardless of age, are welcome to all of our events.
 Nursing babies and babe-in-arms are also welcome unless we are limited by venue or activity type.
 Click HERE for details on our upcoming activities.
 Questions about the group?
-Send us an email at email@example.com.
+Send us an email at firstname.lastname@example.org.

 - Adult Formation